OperatorFoundation/AdversaryLab/README.md

 ### Prerequisites

-Swift 5.0, included in Xcode 11
+Swift 5.6, included in Xcode 11

 ## Deployment

-Open the Xcode project.
-Once you have addressed signing as needed, you can run the project using Xcode.
-Note that you have to have started redis using `brew services start redis` for AdversaryLab to run correctly.

 To add network traffic to Adversary Lab for analysis you can use [CanaryDesktop](https://github.com/OperatorFoundation/CanaryDesktop.git) for macOS, or [CanaryLinux](https://github.com/OperatorFoundation/CanaryLinux.git) for Linux.
 When selecting data to load, you should browse to the location of one of the zip files created by Canary.
 These zip files are named "adversary_data" followed by a timestamp.